 You may, with the endorsement of your adviser, transform a successful first-semester project into an honors thesis in the second semester of your senior year.
 You will need to submit an honors proposal to your department by the first day of the second semester of your senior year.

-Consult the 2014-15 Directors of honors by department (Word document) if you are interested in this possibility.
+Consult the directors of honors list above if you are interested in this possibility.

 Library Permission Form